Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Branch-Free Algorithms for DD, TD, and QD Addition and Multiplication

-Quadruple-precision arithmetic (Quadruple-Word, QW) is based on the implementation provided in QD; as noted previously, TD arithmetic is an abbreviated form of QD arithmetic with the fourth component zeroed.
-Both QD addition and QD multiplication conclude with a call to the QW renormalization function (QWRenormalize), which contains conditional branches and requires up to seven QuickTwoSum function calls.
+Quadruple-precision arithmetic (quadruple-word, QW) is based on the implementation provided in QD.
+As noted previously, TD arithmetic is an abbreviated form of QD arithmetic with the fourth component zeroed.
+Both the QD addition and multiplication conclude with a call to the QW renormalization function (QWRenormalize\cite{qd}), which contains conditional branches and requires up to seven QuickTwoSum function calls.

-In contrast, the BF algorithms are presented by Algorithms~\ref{algo:qdaddbf} and~\ref{algo:qdmulbf}.
-Although the time required to discover these BF algorithms is unknown, the resulting algorithms are remarkably concise and involve a substantially reduced operation count.
-Consequently, the benefit of SIMD vectorization is expected to be even more pronounced for QW arithmetic than for TW arithmetic.
+The BF algorithms are presented in Algorithms~\ref{algo:qdaddbf} and~\ref{algo:qdmulbf}.
+Although the time required to discover these BF algorithms is unknown, the resulting algorithms are remarkably concise and involve substantially reduced operation counts.
+Consequently, the benefit of SIMD vectorization is expected to be more pronounced for QW arithmetic than for TW arithmetic.